FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Reference Manual 2023/Chapter 4.rst

  ----------------

 The full channel guidelines are in the Manuals folder.
-Channel flow is simulated as onedimensional in the downstream direction.
+Channel flow is simulated as one-dimensional in the downstream direction.
 Average flow hydraulics of velocity and depth define the discharge between channel grid elements.
 Secondary currents, dispersion and super elevation in channel bends are not modeled with the 1-D channel component.
 The governing equations of continuity and momentum were presented in Section 2.1.